BoulderCodeHub/rdf2rise/README.md

 ### Constructing json object from rwtbl

 rdf2rise creates the necessary json file for RISE by converting an rwtbl (converted from an rdf file) to a json object as one long string.
 RISE requires 16 json objects to fully describe each entry in the database. rdf2rise creates these objects from the rwtbl and user input (`rwtbl_add_rise_vars()`).
 The table below summarizes the required json objects and what rwtbl variables are used to create them. **Link to RISE for full description of the json objects.** It is up to the user to ensure the RISE json object values created here match those they have provided to RISE in the data identification steps.
-The values created by `rwtbl_add_rise_vars()` can be overwritten before creating the RISE json object using `dplyr::mutate()` or similar.
+The values created by `rwtbl_add_rise_vars()` can be overwritten before creating the RISE json object using `dplyr::mutate()` or similar (see `vignette('custom_object_values', package = 'rdf2rise')`).

 | Required RISE json object | How is json object constructed? |
 | --- | --- |